sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A TeX extension that translates input on its way into TeX
+Short desc    : A TeX extension that translates input on its way into TeX
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : EncTeX is (another) TeX extension, written at the change-file
+Descript     : EncTeX is (another) TeX extension, written at the change-file
              : level.
 It provides means of translating input on the way into
              : TeX.
 It allows, for example, translation of multibyte
              : sequences, such as utf-8 encoding.